 What makes this creamy mushroom and rice chicken soup so special?
 Let me break it down for you.
 You have tender chicken swimming in a flavorful broth with a hint of turmeric, perfectly cooked wild rice, caramelized mushrooms, and fresh herbs and yogurt to finish.
 It's truly delicious.

 Instead of sauteing mushrooms and letting them simmer in the soup, I chose to caramelize them first.
-Caramelizing mushrooms allow the flavors to intensify and adds extra umami to the soup.
+Caramelizing mushrooms allow the flavors to intensify and add extra umami to the soup.
 Plus, they look gorgeous with that sear!

 You can use a mixture of mushrooms such as oyster, chanterelle, cremini, and lobster.
 When cooking the mushrooms, make sure not to overcrowd the pan.
 If the pan is overcrowded, the mushrooms will steam rather than caramelize.